 See further guidance concerning some individual elements which may be of relevance in this assessment in the sub-section 3.3.4 Serious and individual threat.

-See, for example, the profiles 2.1 Persons affiliated with the former Afghan government2.3 Religious leaders, 2.5 Educational personnel, 2.6 Healthcare professionals and humanitarian workers, including individuals working for national and international NGOs, 2.7 Journalists, media workers and human rights defenders, and 2.15 Ethnic and religious minorities.
-Such targeted violence, furthermore, would not be considered ‘indiscriminate’.
+In armed conflicts the targeting of civilians may have nexus to one of the reasons for persecution according to the refugee definition.
+Therefore, refugee status may be granted as noted in the section above.
+See, for example, the profiles 2.1 Persons affiliated with the former Afghan government, 2.3 Religious leaders, 2.5 Educational personnel, 2.6 Healthcare professionals and humanitarian workers, including individuals working for national and international NGOs, 2.7 Journalists, media workers and human rights defenders, and 2.15 Ethnic and religious minorities.
+Such targeted violence, furthermore, would not be considered ‘indiscriminate’. |

 The common analysis regarding the degree of indiscriminate violence combines quantitative and qualitative elements in a holistic and inclusive assessment.
-The indicators applied are formulated in reference to the ECtHR judgment in Sufi and Elmi
+The indicators applied are formulated in reference to the ECtHR judgment in Sufi and Elmi:

 […] first, whether the parties to the conflict were either employing methods and tactics of warfare which increased the risk of civilian casualties or directly targeting civilians; secondly, whether the use of such methods and/or tactics was widespread among the parties to the conflict; thirdly, whether the fighting was localised or widespread; and finally, the number of civilians killed, injured and displaced as a result of the fighting.